iXsystems/ixautomation/README.md

 WebUI = "/home/eturgeon/projects/ixsystems/webui"
 ```

-Getting started using port method
+Install the framework using port method
 ============

 Clone the latest ports tree from TrueOS: